-SBCAST hosts the efforts of two Art Curators, Maiza Hixson and Lynn M. Holley.
-The Curators are principally involved in organizing First Thursday exhibitions for SBCAST or invited artists.
-The Curators also coordinate, on-site, exhibiting opportunities for small group or solo showings for artists and perform outreach to develop SBCAST’s relationships to the local, national and international community.
+SBCAST hosts the efforts Art Curator, Lynn M. Holley.
+The Curator is principally involved in organizing First Thursday exhibitions for SBCAST or invited artists.
+The Curator also coordinates, on-site, exhibiting opportunities for small group or solo showings for artists and perform outreach to develop SBCAST’s relationships to the local, national and international community.

 Maiza Hixson has returned full-time to graduate school for her Master of Fine Arts degree at the University of California, Santa Barbara as a Regents Fellow.
 Presently, Maiza has relinquished her curatorial efforts at SBCAST.
 SBCAST remains grateful for Maiza’s contributions and is fully supportive of Maiza’s interest in applying herself to her development as an artist.

 Maiza studied Art History, Theory, and Criticism and Performance at the School of the Art Institute of Chicago.
 She received an M.A. in Critical and Curatorial Studies from the University of Louisville and holds a B.A. in French.

 Maiza Hixson was both curator and Co-Director of the Santa Barbara Center for Art, Science, and Technology.
 Her most recent performances at SBCAST include: Maiza For Mayor Campaign Launch, Mr. Van’s Televised Press Conference; Dream Disaster; Running For Office; and Art Movement Desensitization and Recall (AMDR Therapy).